jimasp/behave-vsc/README.md

                 "BEHAVE_STAGE": "production"
               },
           }
-      },
+      }
       ```

+  - Notes on environment variables:
-      Note that the `envVarOverrides` property in a runProfile will (while running) override any `behave-vsc.envVarOverrides` setting that has the same key.
+    - The `envVarOverrides` property in a runProfile will (while running) override any `behave-vsc.envVarOverrides` setting that has the same key.

-      Note that you can use an environment variable:
+    - You can use an environment variable for a high level of customisation:

-      - to set the [BEHAVE_STAGE](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#test-stages) environment variable, or
       - in your `environment.py` (or `mystage_environment.py`) file:
         - to control a behave [active_tag_value_provider](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#active-tags)
         - to control `scenario.skip()`
         - which `before_all` will use to load a specific config file e.g. `configparser.read(os.environ["MY_CONFIG_PATH"])` to allow fine-grained control of the test run
         - which `before_all` will use to load a specific subset of environment variables, e.g. `load_dotenv(os.environ["MY_DOTENV_PATH"])`
+      - to set the [BEHAVE_STAGE](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#test-stages) environment variable.

 ## Q&A